viraj-nikam/canvas/readme.md

 ## Features

-**Markdown**

-All content is stored as markdown so it's portable and easy to move in and out.
+*Markdown* - All content is stored as markdown so it's portable and easy to move in and out.

-**Scheduled Posts**

-Write posts and schedule the time and date you want them to appear.
+*Scheduled Posts* - Write posts and schedule the time and date you want them to appear.

-**Tagging**

-Canvas allows you to tag posts for categorization and for grouping.
+*Tagging* - Canvas allows you to tag posts for categorization and for grouping.

-**Uploading**

-File management and configuration come full functional straight out of the box.
+*Uploading* -File management and configuration come full functional straight out of the box.
 Create folders and upload files or images.

-**Theming**

-Canvas utilizes custom LESS files so you can modify the theme to your own taste and preference.
+*Theming* - Canvas utilizes custom LESS files so you can modify the theme to your own taste and preference.

-**Simple Configuration**

-A single configuration file holds all of the necessary global variables to set in order to get you up and running in no time.
+*Simple Configuration* - A single configuration file holds all of the necessary global variables to set in order to get you up and running in no time.

 ## Requirements